iamkzntsv/face-alignment-cnn/README.md

 ![My Image](figures/lip_colour_faulty.png)

 Changing the color of the eyes is a little trickier since we can't define a polygon around the iris the way we did with the lips.
-One possible approach is shown in Fig. \ref{eye_alg}.

 ![My Image](figures/eye_diagram.png)
 ![My Image](figures/eye_colour_successful.png)